10-3-pursuit/project-inventory-web-application/readme.md

 ### Interactive Features

 11. When a user clicks on the "Remove" button for each resource, that resource is removed from the page.
-1. The user should have a way to update the "in stock" value for existing resources.
+1. The user should have a way to dynamically update the "in stock" value for existing resources.
 An interaction should change the resource from saying "in stock" to "out of stock," and vice versa.
 1. The form should require at least three of the fields of the resource to be required.
-If the "Submit" button is clicked and those requirements are not met, an `Required` message should be shown.
+If the "Submit" button is clicked and those requirements are not met, a `Please fill out this field` message should be shown.
 The form fields should stay filled in and a resource should not be created.
 1. When the "Reset" button is clicked, the form should be cleared.
 1. When the form is completed correctly, the form should be cleared and a new resource should appear at the beginning of all previous resources.